Qucy/UdacityMachineLearning/README.md

 ### P1 - Boston housing
 - ENV : Anaconda + Jupyter notebook + python 2.7
-- Regression problem regarding supervise learning
+- Regression problem regarding supervised learning
 - Use numpy API to calculate max,min,median and std(do not use pandas API std is different with numpy's std).
 - Understanding the features
 - Split data into train and test